-So essentially, barbeque wood pellets are produced from the sawdust of various different species of hardwood.
+Essentially, barbeque wood pellets are produced from the sawdust of various different species of hardwood.
 Through heat and compression in the pellet mill, a pellet is formed.
 One of the leading brands in barbeque wood pellets for your grill or smoker is Traeger.
 They even produce their own fuel for their grills.
 Many people are curious about how Traeger wood pellets are made.
 I would encourage you to view my post on Traeger wood pellets which also includes a video.

-Are Barbeque Wood Pellets the same as Heating Pellets?
+Are Barbeque Wood Pellets The Same As Heating Pellets?

 Softwood vs Hardwood

 Typically wood pellets used in pellet stoves and boilers are made from softwood residues.
 This will include pine and spruce sawdust.
-There are premium grades of heating fuel pellets, but they are not made to a food grade standard.
+There are premium grades of heating fuel pellets, but they are not made to a food-grade standard.
 Furthermore, with softwoods your not really going to be getting great flavour which is the main reason to cook with BBQ wood pellets.

-Harwood Pellets produce the Best Flavoured Food
+Hardwood Pellets produce the Best Flavoured Food

 - Alder – Great for cooking birds and salmon